EddieDover/Theater-of-the-Mind/README.md

 - Sound effects support if you have Syrinscape ([fvtt-syrin-control](https://github.com/frondeus/fvtt-syrin-control)) and Midi QOL ([midi-qol](https://gitlab.com/tposney/midi-qol/)) installed.

+## Supported Systems

+Built in (by Eddie Dover):
+  - DnD5e "dnd5e" - Note: this does not require any upload of a .json, but you can make your own or edit the examples in the [example_templates] folder to your liking and it will show up in the dropdown of available .json files

+Templates by Michael Card (Emo Cthulhu):
+  - Alien RPG "alienrpg" _Note: any changes needed for Building Better Worlds will be available in next update._
+  - Blade Runner RPG "blade-runner"
+  - Dragonbane "dragonbane"
+  - Fallout 2d20 "fallout" _Note: to read the injuries cells, a 2 means injured, a 1 means treated and 0 means uninjured._
+  - Starfinder "sfrpg"
+  - The Walking Dead Universe RPG "twdu"
+  - Vaesen "vaesen"

+  - In Progress: Coriolis "yzecoriolis", Dragon AGE "dragon-age", Cyberpunk RED "cyberpunk-red-core"

+  - Planned: Pathfinder 1e, Pathfinder 2e, possibly Starfinder2E Playtest (expected August 2024 at GenCon) but definitely Starfinder2E after GenCon 2025!

+Please see the [SYSTEMS.md](SYSTEMS.md) file for how to use the provided templates and install them in the correct directory.
+Theater of the Mind supports Forge installations, and information in these documents will let you know what you have to do differently on native Foundry and The Forge.

 # Support

 Feel free to file a Bug Report / Feature Request under the Issues tab of Github.